 Garden State Labs Earns NELAC Accreditation

-Garden State Laboratories, Inc. of Hillside, NJ is proud to announce that it is in the first class of laboratories accredited under the new National Environmental Laboratory Accreditation Program (NELAP) sponsored by the United States Environmental Protection Agency.
+Garden State Laboratories, Inc. of Hillside, NJ is proud to note that it was in the first class of laboratories accredited under the National Environmental Laboratory Accreditation Program (NELAP) sponsored by the United States Environmental Protection Agency.

 With the New Jersey Department of Environmental Protection as its Accrediting Authority, Garden State Labs is accredited in the fields of microbiology and chemistry testing in the areas of drinking water, wastewater and solid/hazardous wastes.
-The State of New York also certifies Garden State Labs for the same fields of testing.
+The States of New York and Pennsylvania also certify Garden State Labs for various analyses.

 Q: What is NELAC?